jujjuvarapurajasekhar73-gif/python-practice/README.md

 """
 This is a multi-line comment.
-We can write anything here.
+We can write documentation or notes here.
 """
 ```
 </details>